AL1Skey/JournalBooks/README.md

 - ## method-override
     - Let you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it
     - > It allow to use PUT and DELETE from our template
+    - > Because form only use POST and GET, using method-override you can replace the method with PUT or DELETE so you can use PUT and DELETE request in your router.
 - ## moment
     - to print time
 - ## mongodb